Mississippi • 2026 Tax Year • Updated March 1, 2026

 Mississippi Employer Child Care Credit FAQ

 Toyota Mississippi (Blue Springs) opened a Children's Learning Center serving up to 238 children.
 Key innovation: It operates on manufacturing shifts, not just 9-to-5, solving the biggest hurdle for line workers.
-Managed by Bright Horizons.
+Managed by a third-party child care operator.

 Yes!
 Mississippi's 50% credit stacks with the federal Section 45F credit (40-50%), potentially covering up to 100% of your child care investment costs.
-This is why Toyota and Nissan built their own centers—the math works!
+Toyota built on-site and Nissan partners with community providers—both models work because the math adds up!

 The Mississippi State Department of Health maintains a database of licensed child care facilities.
 You can also work with the Mississippi Child Care Resource & Referral Network for assistance.